robertfrosty/shift-yt-optimizer/README.md

 -**Coming Soon**

-'Mobile Mode' : Need to chnage the targeting of the eventListeners etc. to allow for the change of elements that YouTube uses when switching between desktop and mobile, (example. 'ytd-app' ---> 'ytm-app')
+'Mobile Mode' : Need to change the targeting of the eventListeners etc. to allow for the change of elements that YouTube uses when switching between desktop and mobile, (example. 'ytd-app' ---> 'ytm-app')

 'Work Mode' : Predefine a list of channels/tags that you would like to allow videos from, and hide everything else.
 Great for work in a professional setting, or teachers who don't want to create multiple accounts.